Peacocks nearby: approximating sequences of measures: Introduction

-While there are many works that aim at producing martingales with additional properties, we extend Strassen's theorem in a different direction.
 The main question that we consider in this paper is the following: given $\epsilon>0$, a metric~$d$ on~$\setM$ -- the set of all probability measures on~$\setR$ with finite mean -- and a sequence of measures $(\mu_t)_{t \in T}$ in $\setM$, when does a sequence $(\nu_t)_{t \in T}$ in $\setM$ exist, such that $d(\mu_t, \nu_t) \leq \epsilon$ and such that the sequence $(\nu_t)_{t \in T}$ is a peacock?
 Here $T$ is either $\setN$ or the interval $[0,1]$.
 Once we have constructed a peacock, we know, from the results mentioned above, that there is a martingale (with certain properties) with these marginals.
 We thus want to find out when there is a martingale $M$ such that the law of $M_t$ is close to $\mu_t$ for all~$t$.
 We will state necessary and sufficient conditions when $d$ is the infinity Wasserstein distance, the stop-loss distance, the Prokhorov distance, and the L\'evy distance.

-The infinity Wasserstein distance is a natural analogue of the well-known $p$-Wasserstein distance.
-It seems to have made only a few appearances in the literature, one being~\cite{ChDeJu08}, where the authors study it in an optimal transport setting.
+The infinity Wasserstein distance is a natural analogue of the $p$-Wasserstein distance.
+Besides the dedicated probability metrics literature (e.g., \cite{Ra91,RaRuSc92}), it has been studied in an optimal transport setting in~\cite{ChDeJu08}.
 It also has applications in graph theory, where it is referred to as the bottleneck distance (see p.~216 of~\cite{EdHa10}).
-We will give an alternative representation of the infinity Wasserstein distance, which shows some similarity to the better known L\'{e}vy distance.
-The stop-loss distance was introduced by Gerber in \cite{Ge79} and has been studied in actuarial science (see for instance~\cite{DeDh92,KaVaGo88}).
+A well-known alternative representation of the infinity Wasserstein distance shows some similarity to the L\'{e}vy distance.
+The stop-loss distance was introduced by Gerber in~\cite{Ge79} and has been studied in actuarial science (see for instance~\cite{DeDh92,KaVaGo88}).